Chapter 823 — Carrier Regulation Generally

 (h) ORS 825.258, rules for transportation of hazardous waste, hazardous material and PCB.

-(i) ORS 825.450, weight receipts issued by Department of Transportation for motor vehicles subject to weight-mile tax.
+(i) ORS 825.450, weight identifiers issued by Department of Transportation.

 (j) ORS 825.470, temporary pass for single trip or short-time operation of vehicle.